 Once the zucchini flesh is scooped out, lightly brush the zucchinis with 1 tablespoon of olive oil and set aside.

-To make the filling, I first sauté some onions which gives the filling extra flavor.
+To make the filling, I first sauté some onions which give the filling extra flavor.
 Once the onions are translucent and fragrant, I add the crumbled tempeh along with taco seasoning, sautéing them all together until the tempeh is browned.
 When the tempeh is done, add tomato sauce and water.
 This both binds the filling together while giving it a full body flavor.

 Step Three - Assemble and Bake